Pârvu Cantacuzino: Origins and rise

 The Cantacuzinos were a family of Greek refugees, though probably related, through their patriarch Andronikos Kantakouzenos, with the local late-16th-century Prince, Michael the Brave.
 Their exact relationship with the original Kantakouzenos, from whom they claimed descent, remains disputed.
 Pârvu and Mihai descended directly from Drăghici Cantacuzino, brother of Șerban Cantacuzino, who was Prince in the 1680s, and of the scholar-politician Constantin II.
 Drăghici, his brother Șerban, and their father, Constantin I Cantacuzino had been involved in various schemes during the 1650s and '60s, culminating in open conflict with Prince Grigore I Ghica.
 The latter ordered Constantin I hanged at Snagov Monastery, and mutilated Șerban.
 This prompted Drăghici to take refuge in Istanbul.
 He died there in 1667, either from the plague outbreak or (as it was rumored) from poison administered by the boyar Nicula Sofialiul.
 Through this connection, Pârvu was also a maternal descendant of Prince Radu Șerban and of the high-ranking courtier Diicul Buicescul.

 Pârvu hailed from the "Măgureanu" Cantacuzinos, whose origin is traced to one of Drăghici's sons, also named Pârvu (or Pârvu II).
 This prominent boyar and diplomat under several Princes married Ilinca, daughter of Mareș Băjescu, the Ban of Oltenia.
-The couple's youngest son, Matei, also served as Ban in 1735–1740.
+The couple's youngest son, Matei, also served as Ban from 1735.
+He fell ill in 1740, while overseeing works on the border with the Habsburg monarchy at the Cerna, and died before the year's end.
 From his marriage to the boyaress Păuna (Pagona) Rustea, he had a daughter, Maria, and four sons, of whom Pârvu III was second.
 Constantin, the eldest, left for Moldavia in 1733, establishing a Cantacuzino branch there before his death in 1761.
 Remaining in Wallachia, Pârvu, Mihai and their youngest brother, Răducanu, went on to occupy high offices of the court.